 To make it a bit simpler I’ve included an HTML file that goes with the g-code file of the same name.

 The main concern is getting the foam block in the right position and big enough to make all formers.
 Luckily the size of the foam we need to start with is given.
 I measure out a suitable piece and cut it to size with a hand held bow using a guide to keep the cuts square.

-My bow uses a ni-chrome wire and a two pieces of wood mounted on a longer price of wood.
-Check the Part4 in the video series I power this bow with an old car battery charge with a house light dimmer switch.
+My bow uses a ni-chrome wire and two pieces of wood mounted on a longer price of wood.
+Check Part4 in the video series I power this bow with an old car battery charge with a house light dimmer switch.
 I can adjust the current to around 2 amps on the meter.
 It’s much easier to size the block like this.
 Then I mark the middle of the block and draw a line with a sharpie pen.
 The blocks need aligning so that they are the same distance between the towers.

 ;Begin Header section Blocks 7 to 9 width 60 mm